AnushkaSaxena123/Lead-Scoring-Case-Study/README.md

 The following files contain the solution to this problem.
 These consist of:

               A Python notebook containing the code
-              An HTML file of the Python Notebook which contains the code along with the results Case Study Subjective Questions PDF file
+              Case Study Subjective Questions PDF file
               Case Study Summary PDF file
               PPT on the Case Study PDF file